Nexis-Network/homepage/content/docs/reference/cli-branches.md

 ### list

-This subcommand allows you to list branches in a Exzo Network project.
+This subcommand allows you to list branches in a Nexis Network project.

 #### Usage